HaoKang-Timmy/finetune/README.md

 ## 2 Code and Usage

-Two implementations are shown below
+Two implementations are shown below, and code is stored in `./train/gradient_checkpoint/utils` .

 ### 2.1 Checkpoint Package